Abdou Aziz Fall

-Abdou Aziz Fall (born 20 February 2007) is a Senegalese professional footballer who plays as a defensive midfielder for Fenerbahçe and the Senegal U17.
+Abdou Aziz Fall (born 20 February 2007) is a Senegalese professional footballer who plays as a defensive midfielder for Süper Lig club Fenerbahçe.

 Club career

 Early career

 Abdou Aziz Fall started playing football like many young Senegalese players in the streets.
 He later joined Keur Madior FC, where he played with the academy in Mbour.

 In February 2025, Abdou Aziz Fall left Keur Madior FC, to join Essamaye FC, a Ziguinchor football club newly promoted to Ligue 2.